yonkahlon/Zenject/README.md

 * **ConstructionMethod** = The method by which an instance of **ResultType** is created/retrieved.
 See <a href="#construction-methods">this section</a> for more details on the various construction methods.

     * Default: FromNew()
-    * Examples: eg. FromGetter, FromMethod, FromPrefab, FromResolve, FromSubContainerResolve, FromInstance, etc.
+    * Examples: eg. FromGetter, FromMethod, FromResolve, FromComponentInNewPrefab, FromSubContainerResolve, FromInstance, etc.

 * **Scope** = This value determines how often (or if at all) the generated instance is re-used across multiple injections.